Pixadus/pixadus.github.io/content/day28.md

 If I'm late in responding to your email, forgive the delay.
 Most of the time, I'm best able to talk when in cities - and these can be far apart in both time and distance.

-Trust me, I read every one and smile.
-Thanks for staying with me this long :)
+Trust me, I read every one with pleasure.

 ## The Journey